 If you’re still having issues with USB OTG after checking the compatibility and cables/connectors, the next step is to try restarting your Android device.
 Sometimes, a simple restart can fix software glitches or issues that may be preventing USB OTG from working properly.
 Here’s how to do it:

-1. On your Android device, hold down the Power button and release it once you see the Power Off menu.
+- Hold the Power button on your Android device and release it once you see the Power Off menu.

-2. Depending on the options available on your device, tap Restart or Reboot.
+- Depending on your device’s options, tap Restart or Reboot.
 You may even need to slide to restart your device.

 Fix 4: Check for Software Update